paraglider-project/paraglider/docs/source/overview/quickstart.rst

 Quickstart
 ==========

-The controller consists of a central orchestrator that sends requests to per-cloud plugins/controllers and a tag service.
+The controller consists of a orchestrator that sends requests to per-cloud plugins/controllers and a tag service.
 These services can be started individually or all at once on the localhost.

 Build / Install
 ---------------